syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Size-Column-Widths-or-Row-Heights-to-Fit-the-text.md

 ---
 layout: post
-title: How-to-Size-Column-Widths-or-Row-Heights-to-Fit-the-text | Windows Forms | Syncfusion
+title: How to Size Column Widths or Row Heights to Fit the Text | Syncfusion
-description: how to size column widths or row heights to fit the text
+description: Learn here all about how to size column widths or row heights to fit the text in Syncfusion Windows Forms GridControl and more.
 platform: windowsforms
 control: Grid
 documentation: ug